 Did you know, once signed up, you can book appointments with the GP, order repeat medication and view part of your medical record on-line?
 Please bring photo ID to reception where we can sign you up and give you login details and a password.

-Carer drop-in clinic at West Oak Surgery
+Carers at West Oak Surgery

 You are an unpaid carer if you support a family member or friend who is ill, disabled, elderly, has poor mental health or misuses substances.
 The support you offer may be emotional or include shopping, cooking, dealing with medication, or attending medical appointments with the person you care for.
 The person you care for could live with you, in their own home, or even in residential care.